Checkpoint / Restart¶

 means that restart files (really directories) starting with the prefix “chk_run” will be generated every 10 level-0 time steps.
 The directory names will be chk_run00000, chk_run00010, chk_run00020, etc.

-To restart from chk_run00061,for example, then set
+To restart from chk_run00061, for example, set erf.restart to that directory:

-amr.restart = chk_run00061
+erf.restart = chk_run00061